Moldavian Soviet Socialist Republic: Relationship with Romania

 In the 1947 Paris Peace Treaty, the Soviet Union and Romania reaffirmed each other's borders, recognizing Bessarabia, Northern Bukovina and the Herza region as territory of the respective Soviet republics.
 Throughout the Cold War, the issue of Bessarabia remained largely dormant in Romania.
-In the 1950s, research on history and of Bessarabia was a banned subject in Romania, as the Romanian Communist Party tried to emphasise the links between the Romanians and Russians, the annexation being considered just a proof of Soviet Union's internationalism.
+In the 1950s, research on the history of Bessarabia was a banned subject in Romania, as the Romanian Communist Party tried to emphasise links between the Romanian and Soviet people, with the 1940 annexation being considered proof of Soviet Union's internationalism.
 Starting in the 1960s, Gheorghe Gheorghiu-Dej and Nicolae Ceaușescu began a policy of distancing from the Soviet Union, but the debate over Bessarabia was discussed only in scholarship fields such as historiography and linguistics, not at a political level.

-As Soviet–Romanian relations reached an all-time low in the mid-1960s, Soviet scholars published historical papers on the "Struggle of Unification of Bessarabia with the Soviet Motherland" (Artiom Lazarev) and the "Development of the Moldovan Language" (Nicolae Corlăteanu).
-On the other side, the Romanian Academy published some notes by Karl Marx which talk about the "injustice" of the 1812 annexation of Bessarabia and Nicolae Ceaușescu in a 1965 speech quoted a letter by Friedrich Engels in which he criticized the Russian annexation, while in another 1966 speech, he denounced the pre-World War II calls of the Romanian Communist Party for the Soviet annexation of Bessarabia and Bukovina.
+As Soviet–Romanian relations reached an all-time low in the mid-1960s, Soviet scholars published historical papers on the "Struggle of Unification of Bessarabia with the Soviet Motherland" (Artyom Lazarev) and the "Development of the Moldovan Language" (Nicolae Corlăteanu).
+On the other side, the Romanian Academy published some notes by Karl Marx which talk about the "injustice" of the Russian Empire's 1812 annexation of Bessarabia and in a 1965 speech, Ceaușescu quoted a letter by Friedrich Engels in which he criticized the Russian annexation, while in another 1966 speech, he denounced the pre-World War II calls by the Romanian Communist Party for the Soviet annexation of Bessarabia and Bukovina.

-The issue was brought to light whenever the relationships with the Soviets were waning, but never became a serious subject of high-level negotiations in itself.
+The issue was brought to light whenever Bucharest's relations with the Soviets were waning, but never became a serious subject of high-level negotiations in itself.
 On 22 June 1976, Ștefan Andrei, a member on the Permanent Bureau of the Political Executive Committee of Romania and a future Minister of Foreign Affairs, underscored that the republic harbored no territorial claims and recognized "the Moldavian Socialist Republic as an integral part of the USSR," yet that it "cannot accept the idea that Moldavians are not Romanians."